Holguin Cuba Travel Guide

 Cafeterias (state-run) offer basic, cheap meals.
 Street vendors sell quick snacks like pizza, churros, fruit.

 These are very limited in Holguin city.
-All-resorts that are all-inclusive offer a wider range to serve varied clientele.
+All-inclusive resorts offer a wider range to provide for a range of clientele.

 Variety available for resort guests.